 This means your upload and download speeds will be identical and consistent.

 What does it mean that the network will not be shared?

 Almost all ISP networks in the United States today are shared networks.
-That means 32 or 64 homes have a shared connection and the demands put on the network by one home will affect the performance of the network on neighboring homes.
-The model we are planning to deploy is not a shared model so your connection will be dedicated and far more reliable.
+That means 32 or 64 homes have a shared connection and the demands put on the network by one home will effect the performance of the network on neighboring homes.
+The model we are planning to deploy is not a shared model so your connection will be a dedicated private connection and far more reliable.

 Will the City be competing with the private sector?